crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

 ![catalog](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/screenshots/7-catalog.jpg)

-2. Click on the purple icon for **Let's Chat**.
+2. You can filter the list by clicking on the "Containers" check box on the left hand navigation.
+Click on the purple icon for **Let's Chat**.
 This is the Let's Chat image that you pulled from the public DockerHub registry, tagged with your namespace, and pushed into your private registry.

   You will see a pop-up with the vulnerability assessment shown inline.
 This is a red/yellow/green scale.
 Your Let's Chat image has a red status of **Deployment Blocked**.